System and organization controls: Types

 Additionally, there are specialized SOC reports for Cybersecurity and Supply Chain.

 SOC 1 and SOC 2 reports are intended for a limited audience – specifically, users with an adequate understanding of the system in question.
 SOC 3 reports contain less specific information and can be distributed to the general public.

 Audits

-SOC 2 Audits can be carried out only by either a Certified Public Accountant (CPA) or a certified technical expert belonging to an audit firm licensed by the AICPA.
+Only licensed CPA firms or audit firms certified to perform SOC assessments can conduct your SOC 2 audit.
+These auditors must be independent and adhere to AICPA standards.

-The SOC 2 Audit provides the organization’s detailed internal controls report made in compliance with the 5 trust service criteria.
-It shows how well the organization safeguards customer data and assures them that the organization provides services in a secure and reliable way.
-SOC 2 reports are therefore intended to be made available for the customers and other stakeholders only.
+The SOC 2 Audit provides the organization's detailed internal controls report made in compliance with the five trust service criteria.
+It demonstrates how well the organization safeguards customer data and reassures customers that it provides services securely and reliably.
+SOC 2 reports are therefore intended to be made available only to customers and other stakeholders.
+A SOC 2 Readiness Assessment is a critical step before the audit.
+It helps identify gaps in controls, documentation, or evidence early, reducing surprises during the audit.
+Strong preparation includes completing documentation, validating system configurations, involving cross-functional teams, and ensuring continuous monitoring.